rodnie30/dispatch/README.md

 ## User Personas/Stories
 #### Customer:
 * Would like to have easy access to information related to the HVAC systems I own or I'm in charge of.
-* Be able to edit incorrect or update information that relates to my account.
+* Be able to edit incorrect/update information that relates to my account.
 * Have the ability to submit work requests if my system stops working.
 * Get automatic notices of maintenances I've signed up for.
 * See past work that has been performed on my system(s).